pocketpy/pocketpy/README.md

 pkpy should work on any platform with a C11 compiler.
 These platforms are officially tested.

-> C99 compilers may also work currently according to users' feedback.

 + Windows 64-bit
 + Linux 64-bit / 32-bit
 + macOS 64-bit